-On top of that, evidence suggests a strong association between celiac disease and and eosinophilic esophagitis (EoE), a chronic inflammatory condition of the esophagus.
-EoE patients experience white blood cell build up in the esophagus due to food allergies or acid reflux.
+On top of that, evidence suggests a strong association between celiac disease and eosinophilic esophagitis (EoE), a chronic inflammatory condition of the esophagus.
+EoE patients experience white blood cell buildup in the esophagus due to food allergies or acid reflux.

 Use Caution When Medicating GERD

 Many people find relief with these prescription drugs because they work by neutralizing the stomach acid.
-But be forewarned, such medications only treat the symptoms, not the root cause, and they can make your digestion worse.
+But be forewarned, such medications only treat the symptoms, not the root cause, and can worsen your digestion.

 There are several consequences to blocking the production of stomach acid.

-First, undigested food particles are now being sent directly into the small intestine, where they wreak havoc on your gut.
+First, undigested food particles are sent directly into the small intestine, where they wreak havoc on your gut.

-These large particles can’t be properly absorbed by the intestine, so they look for ways to escape the confines of your small intestine.
+The intestine can’t properly absorb these large particles, so they look for ways to escape the confines of your small intestine.

-Second, food that isn’t being properly digested and absorbed can lead to nutritional deficiencies.
-In fact, stomach acid plays a leading role in the absorption of vitamins (particularly Vitamin B12), the digestion of proteins, and initiation of peristalsis, which causes the food to properly move through the digestive tract according to the American College of Gastroenterology.
+Second, food not being properly digested and absorbed can lead to nutritional deficiencies.
+In fact, stomach acid plays a leading role in the absorption of vitamins (particularly Vitamin B12), the digestion of proteins, and the initiation of peristalsis, which causes the food to properly move through the digestive tract, according to the American College of Gastroenterology.

-As you age, the stomach decreases its production of hydrochloric acid; however, long-term use of antacids and PPIs also contribute to this phenomenon and explain why so many people suffer from this disorder.
+As you age, the stomach decreases its production of hydrochloric acid; however, long-term use of antacids and PPIs also contributes to this phenomenon and explains why so many people suffer from this disorder.

 In other words, if you’re using medication to decrease or suppress the production of stomach acid, you’re likely also suppressing your body from accessing essential nutrients from the food you eat.

 There is also a high risk of fractures associated with long-term use of PPIs.
-While PPIs are meant to only be used for short-term treatment of acid reflux, the truth is many PPI users have been on the drug for years in a quest to relieve their chronic heartburn symptoms.
+While PPIs are meant to only be used for short-term treatment of acid reflux, the truth is many PPI users have been on the drug for years to relieve their chronic heartburn symptoms.

-In this article, the writers say by continually altering the concentration of acid in the stomach, PPIs alter the absorption of many medications and essential vitamins and are associated with an elevated risk of kidney disorders and disease, dementia, bone fractures, among other issues.
+In this article, the writers say by continually altering the concentration of acid in the stomach, PPIs alter the absorption of many medications and essential vitamins.
+They are associated with an elevated risk of kidney disorders and disease, dementia, and bone fractures, among other issues.